States with High vs Low Affection for Their Residents - Dallas - 1

 1. Rhode Island (Rhode Island)

-Only 18% of residents rated their state as "the best" or "one of the best," showing the lowest affection in the U.S.
+Only 18% of residents rated their state as "the best" or "one of the best," making it the state with the lowest affection in the U.S.

 2. Illinois (Illinois)

-Only 19% of residents gave a positive rating for their state.
+Only 19% of residents gave positive ratings for their state.

 3. Mississippi (Mississippi)